-Once approved by the community it will be adopted by Darlington Borough Council and used to decide whether to approve or refuse planning applications in the neighbourhood area.
+The plan will be used by Darlington Borough Council to decide whether to approve or refuse planning applications in the neighbourhood area.
 For example, anyone wishing to build houses in the parish will be expected to accord with the policies within it.
 It will also help to protect our heritage and natural assets.